 The answer to violence and crime is not to ban guns or other weapons.
 We have literally thousands of gun laws which largely are not enforced well, if at all.
 It is illegal to murder someone, do we need more laws specifying it is illegal to murder someone with a weapon as well?
 (I oppose hate crimes laws for the same reason.)
 In many locations in this county you can not have a gun in your home to defended yourself.
 Much less carry one in your car or on you as I do here in Arizona to defend against car jackers and other assailants.
 Is it any wonder that crime and murder are rampant in these areas?
 Such areas are easy pickings for the criminals who don't obey the laws anyway, because they know their victims have been disarmed by the government for them..
 In nearly every state it is illegal to shoot a burglar even in your own home unless you are threatened with harm or death and can not get away..
 Someone breaking into to your home is not threat enough?
 It is mind boggling.
 You may or may not be prosecuted for shooting a burglar depending on the views of the prosecutor in your area.
 Then, thanks to lawyers, you might be sued by the burglar or his family for injuring him, pain and suffering, depriving him of his livelihood.
 You think I'm joking?
 They have done it and won several times!

 The answer to crime is to punish criminals severely for crimes.
 I strongly support capital punishment, I do not believe we should intern any criminal for life at tax payer expense.
 If they are so bad we must lock them away for life to protect society from them, then they should be put to death.
 If they take a life or use a gun in the commission of a violent crime they should be put to death.
 The idiots who want to ban guns will say their efforts have reduced crime.
 Utter lies, crime is going down because more and more states are keeping criminals behind bars with truth in sentencing and three strikes laws.
 The more criminals behind bars, the less crimes they commit, how much more simple could it be?
 The majority of crimes are committed by repeat criminals, something like 60% of all crimes.
 Crime is also going down because more states are allowing (imaging that, allowing you to exercise your God given right to defend yourself..), citizens in good standing to pay a tax (I.E. license) so they can carry a concealed weapon to defend themselves.
 It has been proven conclusively that the more lax the gun laws a locality has and the more citizens carrying weapons to defend themselves, the less violent crime there is.
 The inverse is true also, the more strict the gun laws the more violent crime and murders there are.
+Look at cities where you are not allowed to have a gun at all, Chicago, Philadelphia, New Orleans, the US is in the top 10 murders per capita just because of these cities.
+If you drop out these citites, the United States would drop to 43 in the world.
 This is because criminals are cowards and attack the easiest prey they can find.
 They most definitely don't want to go after someone who can defend themselves and possibly hurt or kill them.

 Accidents?
 Truth be told accidents with guns have been going down for decades.
 The reason why is education, yet the gun banning idiots claim gun education promotes gun violence.
 We teach children to be safe with matches, hot stoves, etc. Why do we not teach children how to be safe with guns?
 The NRA Eddie Eagle education program teaches very simple rules to children.
 If they find a gun they are not to touch it and to find an adult and tell them about it.
 It is frequently opposed by liberal fools because it has to do with guns and is taught by the NRA..
 If we are to ban guns to "Save The Children" (a favorite refrain of reactionary, emotional, fools), should not we also ban cars, swimming pools, bicycles, dogs, etc., which each kill and maim far more children than guns do every year?
 Opps, I almost forgot there are some liberal fools out there trying to do just that too..